-Private Student Loans as a Tool to Pay for College
+Best Private Student Loans for 2017

 With the rising cost of a higher education, more and more students are taking out loans each year to help finance it.
 In fact, 7 out of 10 students who graduated in 2015 had student debt—with the average amount being just under $30,000.

 While there are other ways to help pay for education, such as scholarships and grants, these are almost never nearly enough to cover the huge price tag of a college degree.
 This is where student loans come in.